guyett92/charitably/README.md

 ## User Stories
 * Users can login with Google.
 * Users can search for a charity.
+* Users can chat in an open room.

 ## Additional Info
 * Includes real tears from failed attempts with other stacks in the timeframe!!